CSS General Polk: Service history

 In 1852, the sidewheel steamer Ed Howard was launched at New Albany, Indiana.
 She was 280 ft long and had a beam of 35 ft, along with a draft of less than 6 ft.
 She had a tonnage of 390 tons.
 She was a packet steamer between Nashville, Tennessee, and New Orleans, Louisiana.
 On March 7, 1856, she sank the steamboat Henry Lewis in an accidental collision.
-In a separate incident, she also collided with and sank the steamboat Swallow.
+In a separate incident on January 26, 1853, she had collided with and sank the steamboat Swallow at Bonnet Carré, Louisiana.
 In 1860, her master was J. W. Fowler.
 With the formation of the Confederate States of America and the outbreak of the American Civil War in 1861, the Confederacy began the task of creating a navy from scratch.
 The Ed Howard was at New Orleans in 1861, and was purchased by the Confederate government, for $8,000 by Commodore George N. Hollins.
 Confederate general Leonidas Polk desired the vessel for use on the upper portion of Confederate control on the Mississippi River, and Ed Howard was in turned named General Polk after him.
 Polk requested and received the assignment of First Lieutenant Jonathan H. Carter to command of the vessel, which was a gunboat.
 The vessel was also known solely as Polk.